samg/diffy/README.md

 And even deals a bit with the formatting!

+### Empty Diff Behavior

+By default diffy will return the full text of its first input if there are no differences with the second input.
+Sometimes it's useful to return the actual diff, the empty string, in this case.
+To enable this behavior, simply use the `:allow_empty_diff => true` option when initializing.

 ### Plus and Minus symbols in HTML output

 By default Diffy doesn't include the `+`, `-`, and ` ` at the beginning of line for